 The availability of the chosen name must be verified at the Registry of the Regional Commercial Court.
 If the proposed name is available and acceptable, the name can be taken as the official name of the business enterprise.

 Create the firm’s articles of association (AOA) and the statutory documents of the firm and have a Czech public notary certify them.
-Along with that, other necessary documents must also be submitted for Czech Republic Company Registration.
+Along with that other necessary documents must also be submitted to do a Czech Republic Company Registration.

 Upon collecting all the essential documents for company registration in the Czech Republic, a corporate bank account must be created.
 Once the corporate bank account is established, the required share capital must be deposited in the bank account to register a company in the Czech Republic.